srcbookdev/srcbook/packages/api/srcbook/examples/getting-started.src.md

 ## Exporting and sharing Srcbooks

 Srcbooks are meant to be collaborative.
-They export to a friendly `.srcmd` format, which is valid markdown and can be opened in any text editor.
+They export to a Markdown file with the `.src.md` extension, which can be rendered in any editor or UI that supports Markdown.

 You can export Srcbooks by clicking the `Export` link in the top level menu on the left.

-You can also import `.srcmd` files directly in this application if you want to run, modify, or re-export them.
+You can also import `.src.md` files directly in this application if you want to run, modify, or re-export them.